The Ultimate Website Glow Up: Our Design & Redesign Process and Strategy

 A wireframe is a simple, visual blueprint of a website that outlines its structure, layout, and key elements without focusing on design details like colors or images.
 It serves as a guide to map out where things like menus, buttons, text, and images will go, helping to plan the user experience and functionality.
 Wireframes are essential for aligning business owners and designers early in a project, ensuring everyone agrees on the framework before moving into detailed design and development.

-How it's presented?
+How is it presented?

-Step Four: Desktop Building & Presentation
+Step Five: Desktop Building & Presentation

 Once the wireframes are finalized, our team will begin building the actual website—exciting, right?
 This step typically takes 1-2 weeks, though larger websites or those requiring custom coding may take a bit longer.
 Don’t worry—our designer will keep you informed and let you know exactly when the presentation is scheduled.
 During the development phase, you can sit back, relax, and let us handle the heavy lifting.